im-bb/InstaSave-Bot/README.md

 ```
 #### im-bb:
-just edited a few lines for my private usage.
+*just edited a few lines for my private usage.
+#### Tricks:
+*sign-up instagram with tempmail for the purpose.